 If you’ve received Jesus, if you’re a Christian, then God thinks He has made you a new person—crucified you to this world, made you an alien-new-creation in it, and given you a whole new set of likes and dislikes.
-And He didn’t call you on the phone and ask for your permission, or write you an email explaining it all and ask you to respond favorably before He went and did what He did.
-He simply did it; one of those omnipotent power plays He’s famous for.
+And He didn’t call you on the phone and ask for your permission, or write you an email explaining it all and ask you to respond favorably before He went and did what He did; He simply did it.
+Call it one of those omnipotent power plays He’s famous for.

 Mostly we’re thankful He did what He did, saving us and all.
-But on days when things don’t add up, when our career path looks like a Dow Jones Industrials graph summarizing the last year, or when we don’t like our present situation in the least, then that’s the dung that proves we’re made for something else—knowing Jesus.
+But on days when things don’t add up, when our career path looks like a Dow Jones Industrials graph summarizing 2008, or when we don’t like our present situation in the least, then that’s the dung that proves we’re made for something else—knowing Jesus.
 I’m not kidding.